 Carpinus betulus #1

-In the beginning of 2005, I acquired this young European hornbeam in a nursery.
+In the beginning of 2005, I acquired this young European hornbeam from a local garden nursery.
+I guess it to be between 4 and 5 years old at the time.

 A few weeks later, the trunk was cut after the third branch, while the second one was reduced, and the first branch was removed.
 In retrospect this was a mistake, the trunk should have been cut between the first and the second branch, and the first branch would have provided a natural continuity of the trunk with good tapering.

-In spring the tree was then transplanted into the ground over a tile with some pozzolan added to the soil.
+In spring the tree was then planted into the ground over a tile with some pozzolan added to the soil.

-The third branch got really big after a year of growth but it started horizontally and gave the trunk a bad shape so the trunk was reduced again at the level of the second branch.
+The third branch got really big after a year of growth in the ground but it was starting horizontally and gave the trunk a bad shape so the trunk was reduced again at the level of the second branch.

 Unfortunately I can't find pictures of the previous years but the tree was left to grow freely with just one cut at about twice the height of the previous cut.

-In that time the diameter of the trunk had arrived at what I wanted so I transplanted it into a container.
+In that time the diameter of the trunk had arrived at what I wanted so I transplanted it into a container at the end of February 2010.

 In retrospect I can identify two mistakes here: first the second cut should have been worked on to look natural, 10 years later it's still basically the same.
 And then it'd have been better to select a branch from the top to provide the continuity of the trunk instead of this one at the bottom.
 But I think there were no other available candidates at that time.